Collation and Unicode support

 ORDER BY sort results to be locale-specific.
 To implement expression-level collations, use a

 SELECT name FROM customer ORDER BY name COLLATE Latin1_General_CS_AI;

 A code page is an ordered set of characters of a given script in which a numeric index, or code point value, is associated with each character.
-A Windows code page is typically referred to as a character set or charset.
+A Windows code page is typically referred to as a character set or a charset.
 Code pages are used to provide support for the character sets and keyboard layouts that are used by different Windows system locales.

 Unicode is a standard for mapping code points to characters.
-Because it is designed to cover all the characters of all the languages of the world, there is no need for different code pages to handle different sets of characters.
+Because it's designed to cover all the characters of all the languages of the world, you don't need different code pages to handle different sets of characters.

-The code pages that a client uses are determined by the operating system settings.
+The code pages that a client uses are determined by the operating system (OS) settings.
 To set client code pages on the Windows operating system, use Regional Settings in Control Panel.

 When you move data from a server to a client, your server collation might not be recognized by older client drivers.
 This can occur when you move data from a Unicode server to a non-Unicode client.
 Your best option might be to upgrade the client operating system so that the underlying system collations are updated.
 If the client has database client software installed, you might consider applying a service update to the database client software.